Characteristic cycles and the microlocal geometry of the Gauss map, I: Introduction

-In fact $U \subseteq A^\natural$ can be taken to be the complement of a finite union of translates of proper linear subvarieties, where by a {\em linear subvariety} we mean the image of an embedding $B^\natural \hookrightarrow A^\natural$ given by an epimorphism $A\twoheadrightarrow B$ of abelian varieties.~After removing finitely many further translates of proper linear subvarieties, we may assume all the subquotients of~$\scrM$ also have the property~\eqref{eq:gvt} on our chosen open subset.
-Under this assumption we may replace the tensor category $\langle \scrM \rangle\subset \M(A)$ by an equivalent subcategory of modules all of whose negligible subquotients have their Fourier-Mukai transform supported outside $U$ so that the fibre functors in~\cite{KrWVanishing} are given by the fibres
+In fact $U \subseteq A^\natural$ can be taken to be the complement of a finite union of translates of proper linear subvarieties, where by a {\em linear subvariety} we mean the image of an embedding $B^\natural \hookrightarrow A^\natural$ given by an epimorphism $A\twoheadrightarrow B$ of abelian varieties.~After removing finitely many further translates of linear subvarieties, we may assume all the subquotients of~$\scrM$ also satisfy~\eqref{eq:gvt}.
+Under this assumption we may lift our Tannakian quotient category to an equivalent subcategory $\langle \scrM \rangle \subset \Mhol(\scrD_A)$, and the fiber functors in~\cite{KrWVanishing} arise as fibers of the Fourier-Mukai transform: Any~$u\in U(\bbC)$ corresponds by definition to a flat connection $(\scrL, \nabla)$ of rank one, and then the fiber of the Fourier-Mukai transform at $u$ is the de Rham cohomology twisted by the local system $L = \ker(\nabla)$: